 Example: The plain text is DCODEX.

-The message consists of the letters of the original message but in a different order.
+The message consists of the letters of the original message but in a different order (rearrangement of characters in disorder).

 The index of coincidence is identical to that of the one of the language of the plaintext.